Parallel Sentences in Business Writing

 This is also a parallel structure.

-Jane is able to organize large events, dealing with suppliers and ensuring customer satisfaction.
+Jane is able to organise large events, dealing with suppliers and ensuring customer satisfaction.

-This sentence is NOT a parallel structure.
-As a result, it doesn't flow smoothly and, in fact, it is not grammatically correct.
+This sentence is not parallel.
+As a result, it does not flow smoothly.
+It is also not grammatically correct.

-Because integrity is a noun and honest and capable are adjectives, the sentence is not parallel.
-It is also not grammatically correct since we cannot say: 'a candidate who is integrity'.
-It should be 'a candidate who has integrity'.
+This sentence is not parallel because honest and capable are adjectives, but integrity is a noun.
+It is also not grammatically correct because we cannot say a candidate who is integrity.
+We need to say a candidate who has integrity.

 We seek a candidate who is honest, capable and has integrity.

-Now the sentence is grammatically correct, but it still is not parallel.
-How about this:
+The sentence above is grammatically correct, but it is still not very parallel.
+A smoother version is:

 We seek an honest and capable candidate who has integrity.